leighmacdonald/tf2_bind_gen/README.md

 ---------------------------

 You can customize the binds used by creating or editing the binds.txt file.
-The format is 1 bind per line and has the following variables which can be used: player, victim, weapon.
+The format is 1 bind per line and has the following variables which can be used:

+- {player} - Your player name
+- {victim} - The name of the person you killed
+- {weapon} - The weapon you killed them with. (only console names so: "tf_projectile_rocket" and not "Rocket Launcher")
+- {kills} - The number of times you've killed a player with that name.
+Doesnt currently track Steam ID.

 Some examples are below:

-    Get rekt {victim}!
+    Get rekt {victim} That makes it {total}! :)
     [generic] Why so mad {victim}?
     [generic] {player} rekt {victim} LOL!
     [market_gardener.crit] Try looking up next time {victim}!
     [tf_projectile_rocket.crit] EZ Crit!
 Thanks {victim}!
     [tf_projectile_rocket] Thanks for the farm {victim}!
-    [world] world > {victim}
+    [world] {player} > world > {victim}

 You can specify binds for specific weapon kills and whether they are a crit or not.
 These keys correspond to the weapon names you see in the console kill log.
 I don't have a list of all of these, you can check your console logs if